karencalpo/appHazard/README.md

 ## appHazard
-Realize risk by property or area based on disaster history!
+Measure risk by property or area based on disaster history.